GluuFederation/docs-gg-prod/docs/source/index.md

 ## Dependencies

-- To support OAuth2, UMA and OpenID Connect use cases, GG requires an external [Gluu Server Authorization Server](https://gluu.org/).
+- To support OAuth2, UMA and OpenID Connect use cases, GG requires an external [Gluu Server Authorization Server 4.2](https://gluu.org/).

+- [OXD Server 4.2](https://www.gluu.org/docs/oxd): Middleware server for OpenID, OAuth, and UMA client communication with an associated OAuth Authorization Server, typically an instance of the Gluu Server.
+Gluu-gateway uses oxd server endpoints to communicate with OP Server.

 - To support OPA use cases, GG requires an external [OPA Policy Engine](https://gluu.org/).